SuneThomsenDK/Update-Office/README.md

 # Update-Office

-The purpose of this script is to install Office updates offline or during SCCM OS Deployment instead of WSUS, which takes forever to complete!
-This script reduced our SCCM OS Deployment time by 20-30 minutes depending on the hardware configuration
+The purpose of this script is to install Office updates offline or during ConfigMgr OS Deployment instead of WSUS, which takes forever to complete!
+This script reduced our ConfigMgr OS Deployment time by 20-30 minutes depending on the hardware configuration

 If you are installing Language Packs, Language Interface Packs or Proofing Tools Kits, you have to install updates in a specific order and that's done by adding them to the following ArrayLists: